1jour1vin

 About the wine:

-This large historic estate, located in the southwestern part of Montalcino, draws on 140 hectares of vineyards to produce a well-rounded and satisfying Brunello.
+This large historic estate, located southwest of Montalcino, draws on 140 hectares of vineyards to produce a very well-rounded and satisfying Brunello.
 A smoky note gives way to hints of leather and tobacco that carry through on the palate.
-The 2018 vintage is full of flavor, with notes of cherry and baking spices.
-It appears to have medium body, but it is well-structured, with a robust texture that contributes positively to the pleasant mouthfeel.
+The 2018 is full of flavor, with notes of cherry and baking spices.
+It appears to be of medium body, but it is well-structured, with a robust texture that contributes positively to the pleasant mouthfeel.
 It will be even better with another year in the bottle.

 Robert Parker - Wine Advocate